thoughtworks-jumpstart/jumpstart/back-end-web-development/introduction_to_relational_database.md

 ### Integrity Rules for database modelling and design
-* Entity Integrity Rule: The primary key cannot contain NULL.
+* `Entity Integrity Rule`: The primary key cannot contain NULL.
 Otherwise, it cannot uniquely identify the row.
 For composite key made up of several columns, none of the column can contain NULL.
 Most of the RDBMS check and enforce this rule.

-* Referential Integrity Rule: Each foreign key value must be matched to a primary key value in the table referenced (or parent table).
+* `Referential Integrity Rule`: Each foreign key value must be matched to a primary key value in the table referenced (or parent table).
 You can insert a row with a foreign key in the child table only if the value exists in the parent table.
 If the value of the key changes in the parent table (e.g., the row updated or deleted), all rows with this foreign key in the child table(s) must be handled accordingly.
 You could either (a) disallow the changes; (b) cascade the change (or delete the records) in the child tables accordingly; (c) set the key value in the child tables to NULL.
 Most RDBMS can be setup to perform the check and ensure the referential integrity, in the specified manner.

-### A sample database
+## A sample database

 Here is a sample database which models a DVD rental business.
 It's created by the author of [this postgres tutorial](http://www.postgresqltutorial.com/postgresql-sample-database/).